 For Simple Maple Glaze/Frosting:

 In a medium bowl, whisk together the powdered sugar, warmed maple syrup, vanilla, and almond milk until smooth.
-For more thickness, add additional powdered sugar, 1 Tbsp at a time.
-If too thick, add almond milk, 1 Tbsp at a time.
+For more thickness, add additional powdered sugar, 1 tablespoon at a time.
+If too thick, add almond milk, 1 tablespoon at a time.

 Once pop tarts have cooled completely, spoon 1-2 Tbsps of Maple Frosting atop each and sprinkle with vegan sprinkles.
 Let pop tarts sit for another 1-2 minutes so that frosting hardens.
 Enjoy.